lilianagorga/hacker-news-project/README.md

 * Create a .env.prod file for the production environment.
 * Set the API_BASE_URL variable in both files to the appropriate Hacker News API base URL.

+### Build the production version:
+* npm run build
+* The optimized and minified production build will be generated in the dist directory.

 ### Start the development server:
 * npm start

+### Live Deploy:
 * The application will be accessible at https://hacker-news-s2i-project.web.app

-### Build the production version:
-* npm run build
-* The optimized and minified production build will be generated in the dist directory.